Bryley/neoai.nvim/README.md

 **Note:** This plugin is in early it's early changes and is subject to change.

+## Motivation
+The primary motivation behind this plugin is to provide a seamless integration of AI chat-assistants, like ChatGPT, into your Neovim coding workflow.
+The goal is to create a tool that works in harmony with you, allowing you to ask questions and receive assistance without disrupting your focus or coding rhythm.
+Unlike most existing plugins, which tend to prioritize entertainment over productivity, this plugin emphasizes efficiency and utility.
+By facilitating a smooth and responsive coding experience, it aims to enhance productivity and make coding more enjoyable.

 ## Installation
 To install NeoAI, you can use your favorite plugin manager.
 For example, with vim-plug, add the following line to your `init.vim` or `.vimrc`, note that